Hoima City Stadium: Construction

-With FUFA having secured the land where the infrastructure is going to be built, construction funded by the government of Uganda, is expected to start in 2024, once the architectural plans and environmental studies are finalized and approved.
+With FUFA having secured the land where the infrastructure would be built, construction funded by the government of Uganda, was expected to start in 2024, once the architectural plans and environmental studies are finalized and approved.

-In January 2024, Ugandan media reported that the title of the land on which the stadium is going to be built was transferred to the Uganda National Council of Sports, because government cannot build on private land.
+In January 2024, Ugandan media reported that the title of the land on which the stadium was built was transferred to the Uganda National Council of Sports, "because government cannot build on private land".
 Also, Summa International Construction Company Inc. of Turkey, was selected to build the stadium.
 The company studied the topography, terrain and soil characteristic, ahead of contract signing.
 The construction contract between Summa Construction Inc. and the Uganda NCS was signed in June 2024 at State House Nakasero, in Kampala.

 Construction started in August 2024, with completion initially expected in December 2025.
 Completion of construction was achieved in October 2025.
+The stadium was officially opened on 24 December 2025.